conorkelly86/lfc-squad-images/README.md

 # lfc-squad-images
-A repo for Liverpool player squad images.
+A repo for Liverpool player squad images in PNG format.

 A repo to store Liverpool Squad player images for use in other projects.
 ```mermaid